 - Ketel Marte (ARI)

-Starling Marte’s ADP has been climbing in the past few weeks.
+Starling Marte’s ADP has been climbing in the offseason, as everyone wants speed.
 He’s eclipsed 600 plate appearances twice in his career.
 The steals aren’t there anymore, but Blackmon is a steal at his current ADP.
 This feels high for Meadows, no?
 The breakout was nice last year, but he should be a tier lower.

 Trash cans aside, there was going to be regression hitting Springer this year.
 Solid OF2, but shouldn’t be your OF1.
 Ketel Marte should be used at second base.
 Peripherals back up his 2019 numbers.